Skip to content

 • Walk toward accommodation

-06:15 am – 07:30 am hotel check-in and have breakfast
+06:15 am – 07:30 am Confirm reservation and check-in at the Urban Lodge Hotel and have breakfast

-Ho Chi Minh City Travel Guide Tip: The Mekong Delta is almost 200 kilometers from Ho Chi Minh City.
-For a hassle-free countryside tour, book your slot for an arranged Mekong Delta Tour.
+The Mekong Delta is almost 200 kilometers from Ho Chi Minh City.
+And a better way to explore this countryside is through an arranged tour.
+Book a Mekong Delta Tour.

-07:30 am – 10:00 am head to and explore My Tho, Tien Giang Province
+07:30 am – 10:00 am Head to and explore My Tho, Tien Giang Province

 • From Pham Ngu Lao